yelog/rust-redis-desktop/README.md

 A Redis desktop manager written in Rust.

+> In experimental and development stages, please do not use in production environments

 # ✨ Features

 - 🗄️ **Database Management**: Easily connect to and manage multiple Redis instances.